danopolan/istqb_latex/atlas/full.md

 * A continuous reduction in lead time for Minimum Viable Products (MVP) or Minimum Marketable Features (MMF)
 * time for Minimum Viable Products (MVP) or Minimum Marketable Features (MMF)
-* x % improvement in reaching business benefits
+* x\% improvement in reaching business benefits
-* x % reduction in production incidents or customer complaints (a customer is whoever consumes your product or service)
+* x\% reduction in production incidents or customer complaints (a customer is whoever consumes your product or service)
-* x% increase in quality improvement experiments inspired by the organizational test strategy
+* x\% increase in quality improvement experiments inspired by the organizational test strategy
-* x% increase in improvement feedback
+* x\% increase in improvement feedback

 ### 0.10.3 BO3 Continuously improve test processes addressing challenges in the context of scaled agile product development